 Crashing through the bushes, we break off from the trail and push north in the direction of the road.
 Knowing that we’ll hit it eventually makes dealing with the bog we encounter and subsequently slosh through more palatable (it wouldn’t be a complete day on the CDT without wet feet).

 Fortunately, today is Friday which means the general store (aka the only store in Twin Lakes) is open until eight – we arrive at 18:30 (they would have been closed had we arrived yesterday and our little hiker hearts would have been smashed to pieces).

 Sitting outside at a table in front of the store, we are joined by a southbound Colorado Trail hiker from New Zealand and eventually two more northbound CDT hikers.
-When it starts to get dark we head to the other side of the street to a large grassy area with, oddly enough, a large wooden floor (presumably for dancing) and white tent set up over it.
-The store employees (who were very friendly) told us there's going to be a wedding here tomorrow.
+When it starts to get dark we head to the other side of the street to a large grassy area with, oddly enough, a large wooden floor (presumably for dancing) and a white tent set up over it.
+The store employees (who were very friendly) told us there’s going to be a wedding here tomorrow.

 Maybe we should take a zero here and crash it.

 - Day 57 (June 24): 35 mi / 56.33 km

 - Day 58 (June 25): 10.8 mi / 17.38 km (Arrive Salida, CO)